-Our thoughts and prayers go out to classmate Tim Cooney and his family on the passing of his Dad, Bryan.
+Our thoughts and prayers for comfort go out to Barbara Chenault Park on the recent passing of her husband, Richard.

 Richard Lee Park, Sr. passed away at home surrounded by his loved ones on March 11, 2017.
 He was born in Austin, Texas, on February 2, 1942.
 He graduated From Travis High School in 1960.
 Richard served in the Army National Guard, and then joined the US Navy in 1960.
 He was a Vietnam veteran and honorably discharged in 1967.
 Afterwards, he became a lineman, working at various places such as putting power lines across the Houston ship channel and working for the City of Austin Electric Department.
 Richard graduated from Southwest Texas State University in 1978 with a B.S. in criminal justice.
 He was a UT police officer, where he would meet his wife of now 42 years, Barbara Chenault Park.
 He became an adult probation officer with Travis County in 1982, and retired in 2004.